Mobile Computing Outlook For 2003.

 They ask the question "Would you like to use wireless

 Internet?".
-We ask "Does wireless Internet give you enough
+We suggest that hey should ask "Does wireless Internet give you enough

 value and can you afford to juggle your spending priorities to start